numworks/epsilon/docs/index.md

 ## Read our coding guidelines

 We're listing here all the topics you should be familiar with before being able to efficiently contribute to the project.
-Those are not hard requirements, but we believe it would be more efficient if you got familiar with the following concepts.</p>
+Those are not hard requirements, but we believe it would be more efficient if you got familiar with the following concepts.

 ### Using C++